Sid672/Sid672/README.md

 ### HEY!
-I'm Siddharth from India, currently student of Computer Engg. in Pune University.
+I'm Siddharth from India, currently student of Computer Engg. at Pune University.
-I like coding in C++ and Python also like ICPC and other competative competations.
+I like coding in C++ and Python also like ICPC and other competative coding competations.

 - 🔭 I’m currently working on **Cassandra**